Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 dailyReports *reports.DailyRunner,

-Preserve the generated scheduler wiring and add the new field assignment.
+Preserve generated schedule wiring and add the new field assignment.

 go